Viasat vs. Hughesnet: Comparing The Two Legacy Satellite Connections

 con Potentially high startup costs

-If you're living in a rural part of the country, need the internet for the most simple applications, and looking to save as much money as possible, then we recommend Hughesnet.
+If you live in a rural area, need the internet for simple applications, and want to save money, we recommend Hughesnet.

-Hughesnet offers the best price for just the right amount of speed for your everyday needs, perfect for living out-of-the-way and still having the internet access you need.
+Hughesnet offers the best price for just the right amount of speed for your everyday needs.
+It is ideal for people who live in remote areas and still need internet access.

-If you’re someone who uses it for more data-intensive tasks like working from home and streaming, Viasat might be more your speed.
-Especially if you're not a fan of being locked into a multi-year contract.
+If you use it for more data-intensive tasks, such as working from home or streaming, Viasat might be a better fit.
+This is especially true if you don’t like being locked into a multi-year contract.

 To see how the service stacks up against Hughesnet and Viasat, read our Starlink review.